algosup/2023-2024-project-5-flutter-team-2/functional-specification/functional-specification.md

 ### 3. Job Search and Matching
 - ***Features:***
   - **Personalized Recommendations:** Job recommendations based on the candidate’s profile, soft skills, and preferences.
-  - **Matching Algorithm:** Receive suggestions for COMPANYs who match the job requirements based on the soft skills and other criteria.
+  - **Matching Algorithm:** Receive suggestions for companies who matches the job requirements based on the soft skills and other criteria.

 ### 4. Application Management
 - ***Features:***
-  - **Match Applications:** Candidates can have a match with a COMPANY directly through the app.
+  - **Match Skills:** Candidates can have a match with a company directly through the app.

-  - **Swap Actions:** The choice to reject or accept any Employer base on the information seen.
+  - **Swipe Actions:** The choice to reject or accept any Employer base on the information seen.

   - **Communication:** In-app messaging system to communicate with potential employers.